General Rules

 PSRI conducts two types of competition each year: Open and Nature.

 - Nature Competition.
-There are two competition nights where each member can enter four images following the PSA Nature Photography Judges Guide .
+There are two competition nights where each member can enter four images following the PSA Guide for Nature Photographers and Judges .
 The top scoring images in each category are selected for first, second and third place ribbons as well as honorable mentions.
 The sole nature competition category is digital projection.
 Images that do not adhere to the definition for Nature images may be disqualified by the judge and assigned a very low score.

 - Open Competition.
 There are five competition nights where each member can enter two images of any subject on each competition night.
 The top scoring images in each category are selected for first, second and third place ribbons as well as honorable mentions.
 Scores are added together to determine the winners for each year.
 Open competition categories include digital projection, slides, color and B&W prints.